-Change-reluctance in a time of constant and rapid change can make you look out of touch.
+Resistance to change in the workplace in a time of constant and rapid innovations can make you look out of touch.
 Clinging to the past can work against you, even if what used to work still works!

 If you’re not keeping up with technology, trends and tools, it may seem like you’re living in the past.

 Whether real or perceived, you may be seen as someone who: